 The outer port

 The outer port has been constructed on land reclaimed from the sea and is protected by two breakwaters having each a length of more than 4 kilometers.
 Because of the direct access from the sea and the substantial waterdepth the outer port is appropriate for the fast roll-on/roll-off and container traffic.
 LNG vessels also moor in the outer port.
 Vessels, berthed in the outer port, do not pass through the locks.

-Via the Baudouin canal ships sail to the port of Bruges.
-In this port zone terminal activity is mainly focused on bulk and conventional cargoes.
+Via the Baudouin canal ships sail to the port of Bruges with bulk and breakbulk cargo.